GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 This basically means that the proxied extension functions created for derived embedded type values will only be for those found during the conversion process, i.e., from a maintainability perspective these features end at conversion.
 If a new extension function is added in the C# code, the derived class will not automatically see it.
 Users will need to do one of the following: (1) maintain code in Go and reconvert, (2) manually add missing proxy extensions, or (3) move on without this Go coding construct in converted C# code, e.g., switching to explicitly implemented interfaces.
 That said, if things start converting very well in the future, one option could always be to continue direct coding in Go and use a [transpilation](https://en.wikipedia.org/wiki/Source-to-source_compiler) step to automatically convert the code to C# as a pre-build step.

 ## Return Tuples
 Many Go functions for built-in types return a tuple of "value and success" or just a "value" where only the declared return type determines which overload to use.
-To accommodate similar functionality in C#, an overload is defined that takes a bool that returns the tuple style return using a constant like `WithOK`, e.g.:
+You cannot differentiate C# overloads by return type only, so to accommodate similar functionality in C# an overload is defined that takes a bool parameter.
+The overload that includes the bool parameter returns the tuple style return value, the actual value of the boolean parameter is ignored.
+To make this easier to read, a boolean constant like `WithOK` is used, e.g.:

 ```CSharp
 var v1 = m["Answer"]; // Does not fail if value doesn't exist, just returns default value